 However, a vacuum sealer won’t remove water, nor will it kill any microorganisms.
-Thus, any vacuum sealed foods must be frozen, refrigerated or dehydrated to be preserved.
+Thus, to preserve vacuum-sealed foods, they must be frozen, refrigerated, or dehydrated.

-You can make your own vacuum sealer using Ziplock bags and cheap equipment like tubing and syringes.
-These DIY vacuum sealers won’t remove all of the oxygen from the bag so are inferior to quality store-bought vacuum sealers.
+You can make your vacuum sealer using Ziplock bags and cheap equipment like tubing and syringes.
+These DIY vacuum sealers won’t remove all the oxygen from the bag, so they are inferior to quality store-bought vacuum sealers.
+(Amazon Link)

 Key Takeaways – Vacuum Sealing